donkirkby/book-blender/docs/index.md

 * [The Advocate's Wedding-Day], by Catherine Crowe - a guilty conscience ruins success.
 (29 pages)
 * [The Owl's Ear], by Erckmann-Chatrian - a mountainous mystery.
 (21 pages)
+* [The Shadows on the Wall], by Mary E. Wilkins Freeman - a ghost story that's only slightly creepy.
+(23 pages)
 * [The Signal-Man], by Charles Dickens - a mysterious vision haunts a railway worker.
 (26 pages)